WeblateOrg/weblate/docs/admin/config.rst

 LIMIT_TRANSLATION_LENGTH_BY_SOURCE_LENGTH
 -----------------------------------------

 By default the length of a given translation is limited to the length of the source string * 10 characters.
-Set this option to False to allow longer translations (up to 10.000 characters) irrespective of the source length.
+Set this option to ``False`` to allow longer translations (up to 10.000 characters) irrespective of the source length.

-Defaults to True.
+Defaults to ``True``.

 .. setting:: LOGIN_REQUIRED_URLS